The lights are on

 The last thing to note about Skyward Sword is that it's a very, very slow start.
 The first hour and a half are all about teaching the player the basics (which is a pretty common theme in 3D Zelda games), starting with moving.
 This isn't much of an annoyance during the first playthrough, but it is very grating during subsequent playthroughs.
 I've only played through Skyward Sword twice, and I stopped playing after half an hour during my third playthrough.
 I simply did not have the stomach to hear an explanation of running and navigating the menu.
 On a similar note, Skyward Sword commits the Twilight Princess sin of repeating 'item acquisition' cutscenes.
 Every time you pick up a collectible bug, you get to read it's description and see it added to your collection in the menu.
 This almost made me want to stop collecting bugs altogether, for fear of that damn mini cutscene.

-Skyward Sword is a necessary step in the evolution of the Zelda series in terms of gameplay, but it is a definite misstep in terms of providing a unique Zelda experience.
+Skyward Sword is a necessary step in the evolution of the Zelda series in terms of gameplay, but it is a definite misstep in terms of providing a unique, imaginative Zelda experience.
 Hopefully, subsequent entries in the franchise will take more steps to provide a unique experience with more personality.
 All in all, I wouldn't call Skyward Sword a weak entry.
 However, I certainly wouldn't call it a strong entry either.